 Consciously place your back foot

-Notice how it creates more stability in your back leg, and more spaciousness in your hips.
+Notice how weighing the outer foot equally creates more stability in your back leg, and more spaciousness in your hips.
 On your next exhale, use this new-found spaciousness in the hips to gently rotate your tailbone down.
 Do this by engaging your lower abs up and in.
 Notice how that allows your spine to lengthen and the crown of your head to float up a little higher on your next inhale.
 Exhale to tone your lower belly again.
 On the next inhale, you can allow your arms to float up as well, keeping them wide enough to avoid tensing the back of the neck which tends to reduce space there.

 However, notice whether lifting the arms takes away from your ability to hold your foundation in your awareness.
 If so, perhaps elect NOT to lift the arms.
 Balance stability and integration with a sense of spaciousness, and even lightness.
 Stay for 5 to 10 deep, delicious breaths.
 Come out of the pose before your effort overwhelms your sense of ease.
 Observe throughout whether the changes in your foundation have changed your experience of the pose overall.
 If so, notice whether the changes are for the better.
 If they aren’t, keep experimenting.
 Return to Down Dog and repeat on your left side.